Home Data Solidity Programming Essentials - Second Edition

 What is a blockchain?

-A blockchain is essentially a decentralized distributed database or a ledger, as follows:
+A blockchain is essentially a decentralized, distributed database or ledger, as follows:

-• Decentralization: In simple terms, it means that the application or service continues to be available and usable even if a server or a group of servers on a network crashes or is not available.
-The service or application is deployed on a network in a way that no server has absolute control over data and execution, rather each server has a current copy of data and execution logic.
+• Decentralization: In simple terms, this means that the application or service continues to be available and usable even if a server or a group of servers on a network crashes or is not available.
+The service or application is deployed on a network in a way that no server has absolute control over data and execution; rather, each server has a current copy of data and execution logic.

 • Distributed: This means that any server or node on a network is connected to every other node on the network.
 Rather than having one-to-one or one-to-many connectivity between servers, servers have many-to-many connections with other servers.

 • Database: This refers to the location for storing durable data that can be accessed at any point in time.
-A database allows storage and retrieval of data as functionality and also provides management functionalities to manage data efficiently, such as export, import, backup, and restoration.
+A database allows the storage and retrieval of data as functionality and also provides management functionalities to manage data efficiently, such as exporting, importing, backup, and restoration.

 • Ledger: This is an accounting term.
 Think of it as specialized storage and retrieval of data.
-Think of ledgers that are available to banks.
-For example, when a transaction is executed with a bank—say, Tom deposits 100 dollars in his account, the bank enters this information in a ledger as a credit.
-At some point in the future Tom withdraws 25 dollars.
+Think of ledgers that are available to banks – for example, when a transaction is executed with a bank.
+Let's say that Tom deposits USD 100 in his account; the bank enters this information in a ledger as credit.
+At some point in the future, Tom withdraws USD 25.
 The bank does not modify the existing entry and stored data from 100 to 75.
-Instead it adds another entry in the same ledger as a debit of 25 dollars.
-It means a ledger is a specialized database that does not allow modification of existing data.
+Instead, it adds another entry in the same ledger as a debit of USD 25.
+This is because a ledger is a specialized database that does not allow modification of existing data.
 It allows you to create and append a new transaction to modify the current balance in the ledger.
-The blockchain is a database that has the same characteristics of a ledger.
+The blockchain is a database that has the same characteristics as a ledger.
 It allows newer transactions to be stored in an append-only pattern without any scope to modify past transactions.
 It is important here to understand that existing data can be modified by using a new transaction, but past transactions cannot be modified.
-A balance of 100 dollars can be modified at any time by executing a new debit or credit transaction, but previous transactions cannot be modified.
+A balance of USD 100 can be modified at any time by executing a new debit or credit transaction, but previous transactions cannot be modified.
 Take a look at the following diagram for a better understanding:

-Blockchain means a chain of blocks.
-Blockchain means having multiple blocks chained together, with each block storing transactions in a way where it is not possible to change these transactions.
+Blockchain means a chain of blocks – that is, having multiple blocks chained together, with each block storing transactions in such a way that it is not possible to change these transactions.
 We will discuss this in later sections when we talk about the storage of transactions and how immutability is achieved in a blockchain.

-Because of being decentralized and distributed, blockchain solutions are stable, robust, durable, and highly available.
+Because they are decentralized and distributed, blockchain solutions are stable, robust, durable, and highly available.
 There is no single point of failure.
 No single node or server is the owner of the data and solution, and everyone participates as a stakeholder.

 Not being able to change and modify past transactions makes blockchain solutions highly trustworthy, transparent, and incorruptible.

-The main objective of Ethereum is to accept transactions from accounts, update their state, and maintain this state as current till another transaction updates it again.
-The whole process of accepting, executing, and writing transactions can be divided into two phases in Ethereum.
-There is a decoupling between when a transaction is accepted by Ethereum and when the transaction is executed and written to the ledger.
+The main objective of blockchain is to accept transactions from accounts, update the current state, and maintain this state till another transaction updates it again.
+This entire process can be divided into two phases in blockchain.
+There is a decoupling in between when a transaction is accepted by Ethereum and when the transaction is executed and written to the ledger.
 This decoupling is quite important for decentralization and distributed architecture to work as expected.

 Blockchain helps primarily in the following three different ways: